Air Fryer Potato Wedges

 close up image of potato wedges in air fryer basket with ketchup

-The air fryer is our favorite way to get food that is perfectly golden and crispy on the outside, without drying out the inside.
-And these Air Fryer Potato Wedges are perfection!
+The Air Fryer is our favorite way to get food that is perfectly golden and crispy on the outside without drying out the inside, and — I promise you — these Air Fryer Potato Wedges are perfection.

-Simply seasoned, they are great paired with any dipping sauce, as an appetizer or as a side dish.
+Simply seasoned, they are great paired with your favorite dipping sauce as an appetizer or a versatile side dish.

 Want to save this recipe?